Narendra Modi's economy is not booming for India's unemployed youth. So why is his party favored to win new elections? - ExBulletin

 Slow growth, too few jobs

 This situation might seem strange to some.
-The Modi government's record is mixed, particularly in terms of economic management, and has disappointed many voters.
+The Modi government's record is mixed, particularly in terms of managing the economy. disappointed many voters.

 Certainly, as the the Prime Minister frequently reminds voters of this, India has grown faster than many competitors in recent years.
 But the BJP came to power ten years ago promising double-digit growth rates and he has I never achieved this goal.